 How do I start forex trading?

-To start forex trading in Kenya, first, compare the many forex brokers that are regulated in Kenya, then open a live trading account with your preferred broker.
+To trade in forex in Kenya, first, compare the many forex brokers that are regulated in Kenya, then open a live trading account with your preferred broker.

 The next step is to download their trading platform, make deposits and start trading.
 You may need to watch some educational videos on using the trading platform.
 You can find such videos on the Forex brokers’ website.